wvchallenges/se-challenge-expenses/README.md

 1. [Eclipse Mars](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/marsr)

-Please note that this program only runs on Java 8 because I am using some of its latest features.
+Please note that this program runs only on Java 8 since I am using some of its latest features.
 I can work on a version that compiles older versions, if needed.

 # Technology Stack
 This implementation uses the following technology stack: